Next Chapter | Previous Chapter | Contents | Index

 2.)
 The sizes of the C base types in 16-bit compilers are: 1 for

-, 2 for
+, 2 for and

-, 4 for
+, 4 for and

 , and 8 for